bluetoother/ble-shepherd/doc/advanced_topics.md

 <a name="addService"></a>
 ### 2. How to add your own Services to central

-Use `central.addLocalServ(servInfo, callback)` method to create a local Service on the central and register it to CC254X BNP.
+Use `central.regLocalServ(servInfo, callback)` method to create a local Service on the central and register it to CC254X BNP.

 * The following table shows the details of each property within `servInfo` object.